yodaxtah/TexturePatch/README.md

 - JAK2_hd_hud
 - Jak2-HD-Textures-For-OpenGOAL-main

+So far, the created patches don't seem to have issues when crossing platforms.
+For the last pack, one patch was created using Windows and was succesfully applied using Linux; another patch was created using Linux and succesfully applied using Windows.
+(There is an exception that caught on patching on Linux that may have slipped on Windows as well on images in Jak and Daxter's `gamefont` folder.

 The tool has a minimal CLI that allows recursively creating patches for all PNGs and recursively applying patches.
 Given that the concept has been implemented to most extent and is practically useful, there isn 't much left planned.
 Here are a few things.

 - [x] Fix an outdated assertion that fails when the header row is bigger than the image size.
-- [ ] Test whether issues arise when applying patches created on one platform (Windows) on images on another platform (Linux)
+- [x] Test whether issues arise when applying patches created on one platform (Windows) on images on another platform (Linux)
 - [ ] Try out more packs (and fix new bugs maybe)
 - [ ] Have the concept/tool get assessed/reviewed by others with any level of expertise (legal, image processing, image compression, decompiling, ...)
+- [x] Support directories for `diff`
-- [ ] Support directories for ~~`diff`~~, `test`, `test-filter`
+- [ ] ~~Support directories for `test`, `test-filter`~~
 - [x] Support filters in `create`, `apply`
+- [x] Check if paths exist instead of crashing
+- [x] Prevent duplicate path arguments where it's probably unintended
-- [ ] Check if paths exist, compare paths, `--overwrite`
+- [ ] Add an option to `--overwrite` and do not overwrite by default
-- [ ] Read options from a settings file in the current directory if exists.
+- [ ] Read options from a json settings file in the current directory if exists.
-- [ ] Try another library for writing images, since [Open CV appears to increase the size of the image](https://stackoverflow.com/questions/12216333/opencv-imread-imwrite-increases-the-size-of-png), even though the luminances are _exactly the same_.
+- [ ] Allow for the definition of a generic `process` command, so people can decide themselves what to do (i.e., additionally run a certain compression tool).
+Also provide some common examples to process the files. ~~Try another library for writing images, since [Open CV appears to increase the size of the image](https://stackoverflow.com/questions/12216333/opencv-imread-imwrite-increases-the-size-of-png), even though the luminances are _exactly the same_.~~
     ```python
     >>> import cv2
     >>> image = cv2.imread("./demo/logo.png", cv2.IMREAD_UNCHANGED) # 1.16 MB